Skip to Content

 With 5,800 miles of coastline spanning the Gulf of Mexico, the Caribbean Sea, the Pacific Ocean and the Sea of Cortez, there’s more than enough sand to squish your toes into!

-Some of the best things to do in Mexico include world-class scuba diving, surfing, snorkeling and hanging out on tropical beaches that look like they’ve vaulted straight off a postcard.
+Some of the top things to do in Mexico include world-class scuba diving, surfing, snorkeling and hanging out on tropical beaches that look like they’ve vaulted straight off a postcard.

-Over the centuries, Mexico’s best beach towns have grown up around many of these beaches.
-Some are very heavily focused on tourism, whereas others have remained traditional.
+Mexico’s beach towns have grown up around many of these sandy shores.

 1) Cabo San Lucas